GiKerche/temp_prot123/README.md

 ## Dataset Structure
 The repository contains three main folders:

+`data/` Questions for each of the specific countries (Brazil, China, Portugal, France, USA) and for the World.

-`data/` Organized into subfolders for each evaluated model: gpt4o, llama3-70b, mistral-large, qwen2-70b, and sabia-3-2024-12-11.
+`results/` Organized into subfolders for each evaluated model: gpt4o, llama3-70b, mistral-large, qwen2-70b, and sabia-3-2024-12-11.
 Each model folder contains:
 * answers/: Model responses for specific countries (Brazil, China, Portugal, France, USA) and World.

-`results/` Organized into subfolders for each evaluated model: gpt4o, llama3-70b, mistral-large, qwen2-70b, and sabia-3-2024-12-11.
-Each model folder contains:
 * evaluations/: Judged responses reviewed by GPT-4o for the same regions.

 `code/`